jigpu/linuxwacom-wiki-archive/wiki/Area_mapping.md

  - HOWTO
 ---

-Some old versions of GTK+ are known to have a bug which results in an offset between the pointer and the pen location when running in a multi-head Xinerama setup.
-In such cases, it may be possible to work around the bug by modifying the 'Area' (or, for old versions of linuxwacom, the TopX, TopY, BottomX, and BottomY) property of the stylus and eraser tools.
+GTK+ is known to have a bug which can result in an offset between the pointer and the pen location when running in a multi-head Xinerama setup.
+In such cases, it is sometimes possible to work around the bug by modifying the 'Area' (or, for old versions of linuxwacom, the TopX, TopY, BottomX, and BottomY) property of the stylus and eraser tools.

 Walkthrough
 -----------